Range of high fat, salt and sugar foods

 • HFSS products restricted from appearing in paid-for online advertising (UK)

-Scotland and Wales intend to consult on the legislative proposals in 2023, with plans to lay down legislation in 2024 for implementation in 2025.
+Scotland and Wales are currently consulting on their proposed restrictions with plans to lay down legislation in 2024 for implementation in 2025.

 Are there any other HFSS restrictions that businesses need to consider?